ryanheise/just_audio/just_audio/README.md

 ![Screenshot with arrows pointing to features](https://user-images.githubusercontent.com/19899190/107045433-9f3d5500-6819-11eb-9188-73940ffbdb47.png)

-### Mixing and matching audio plugins

-The flutter plugin ecosystem contains a wide variety of useful audio plugins.
-In order to allow these to work together in a single app, just_audio "just" plays audio.
-By focusing on a single responsibility, different audio plugins can safely work together without overlapping responsibilities causing runtime conflicts.

-Other common audio capabilities are optionally provided by separate plugins:
+just_audio is a "single responsibility" audio plugin designed to cooperate with other audio plugins within your app.
+This helps to avoid potential conflicts between plugins having overlapping responsibilities (such as conflicting audio session settings, or conflicting background services).
+Some features commonly found in audio apps are provided by separate plugins:

-* [audio_service](https://pub.dev/packages/audio_service): Use this to allow your app to play audio in the background and respond to controls on the lockscreen, media notification, headset, AndroidAuto/CarPlay or smart watch.
+* [audio_service](https://pub.dev/packages/audio_service) allows your app to play audio in the background and respond to controls on the lockscreen, media notification, headset, AndroidAuto/CarPlay or smart watch.
-* [audio_session](https://pub.dev/packages/audio_session): Use this to configure and manage how your app interacts with other audio apps (e.g. phone call or navigator interruptions).
+* [audio_session](https://pub.dev/packages/audio_session) manages how your app interacts with other audio apps (e.g. phone call or navigator interruptions).

 ## Credits